chrum/yii-translations/README.md

 * Copy migrations files from the module to your project and.
 * Apply migrations.
 * Use gii to generate 'Translations' model

-This interface allows:

-Remember to invalidate the email if it changes in the save() method from the Editable interface.